TOP

 Disaster Prevention with Professional Response

-Factors affecting the safety of THSR trains can be divided into three categories, including: natural factors, human factors and equipment abnormality.
+Factors affecting the safety of THSR trains can be divided into three categories, including: natural factors, human factors and equipment abnormality (see the table below).
 In accordance with the overall prevention and contingency plan for the three categories of disasters, the Company puts the safety of passengers and personnel first, formulates emergency procedures to respond to actual disasters, and takes various measures to improve and resume operations through cooperation between internal and external units.

 Emergency Response Flow Chart for Various Disasters